Skip to main content

 Better still, spend the day drinking water.
 Not only is it healthier for your teeth than coffee or sodas, but it’s also healthier for the rest of your body.

-Brush your teeth again before bed, making sure you get every surface once again.
+Brush your teeth again before bed, making sure you reach every surface.
 You want your teeth as clean as possible.
-Bacteria will build up on your teeth while you sleep, but the less is there already, the less you’ll have on your teeth the next morning.
+Bacteria will build up on your teeth while you sleep, but the less there is, the less you’ll have on your teeth the next morning.

 Better Brushing With Braces in Topeka, KS